barbosaleo98/barbosaleo98/README.md

 ### About me:
 - 👋 My name is Leonardo Barbosa da Silva
-- ⚡ Electrical engineer and a master's degree student at the Universidade Federal do Paraná (Brazil)
+- ⚡ Electrical engineer and a master's double-degree seeker student at the Universidade Federal do Paraná (Brazil) and Technische Hochschule Ingolstadt (THI)
-- 📡 I'm a researcher in the area of communication systems and V2X networks
+- 📡 I'm a researcher in the area of communication systems and Car2X (V2X) networks
 - 💻 Software development enthusiast
 - 📚 Practicing C++ and CMake
 - 🚗 Studying Artery simulations